-Located in my lakeside home in Colchester, Vermont, Lakeside Guitar is workshop for acoustic and electric stringed instruments.
-Unlike other luthier and instrument service providers, Lakeside Guitar is not a retail guitar shop or a guitar maker.
-My business is focused entirely on repairs, modifications, upgrades and custom work for your beloved guitars, basses, ukeleles, banjos, mandolins, fiddles, etc
+Lakeside Guitar is service center for acoustic and electric stringed instruments.
+I'm not a retail guitar shop, nor am I a custom guitar maker.
+My business is focused entirely on repairs, modifications, upgrades and custom work for guitars, basses, ukeleles, banjos, mandolins, fiddles, etc.

-Currently I am equipped to accomplish most repairs and upgrades to acoustic and electric instruments, including full assembly of electric guitars.
-I am in the process of installing a band saw for body/neck work, and a ventilated spray booth for finish work.
+Currently I am equipped to accomplish most repairs and upgrades to acoustic and electric instruments, including assembly of electric guitars.
+I'm working towards a ventilated spray booth for finish work.

-My customers are players.
 While every guitarist becomes a collector of sorts, my customers are players, not museum curators.
-I believe that nothing is more enjoyable than a guitar or bass that feels effortless to play.
+I believe that nothing is more enjoyable than a guitar or bass you love to play.
+Market value be damned!

 I wish I had kept EVERY guitar I ever owned.
 From my first guitar, a US Fender Telecaster at 15 years old (boy, what a regret selling that!) to the Fender Jazzmaster I modded just a few years back.
 Would have been dozens by now 🥺